launchdarkly/api-client-python/docs/ProjectsApi.md

 Delete project

 Delete a project by key.
-Caution: deleting a project will delete all associated environments and feature flags.
+Use this endpoint with caution.
+Deleting a project will delete all associated environments and feature flags.
 You cannot delete the last project in an account.

 ### Example